 God sustains that leader with a powerful vision.
 There are always distractions.
 There are always other possibilities and there are always other ministries.
 But God gives that person a vision and even when the other people desert him, he will stick with that vision.
 When Jesus passed out bread, people were following him everywhere.
 Then he said, ‘You know something; the Son of man is going to suffer.
 They are going to beat him up and even going to kill him.’
 Then he said to his 12 disciples, ‘They’ve all left.
 Will you also go away?’

 There are times, when a leader is not popular.
 Or his ministry is not popular.
-The CBLT ministry especially has some unpopular elements.
+The New Life ministry especially has some unpopular elements.
 It takes a long time to disciple people.
 Personal mentoring means you need to talk, not only about people’s good points, but also about their not so nice points.
 You don’t see instant success.
 It’s working with a few, not many.
 That’s where the temptations are.
 In one province a man did the whole Romans/Galatians course in one month with the group--fast.
 Some people like to do work with all the church members, or work with women, who are more educated, study faster and are more spiritually interested.
 There are all these ideas.
 But a real leader has a _________ __________________.